liazylee/lip_reading/Literature review/research_plan_and_confusion.md

   -[ ] Does the training model accept a flexible input data?
   -[ ] If not, how to make the input data flexible to fit the model?
 - [x] When training the model what are the logs I need to pay attention to?
-I only have the logs, val_loss and accuracy try TensorFlow Visualization Toolkit (TensorBoard) and tensorboardx to visualize the training logs
+I only have the logs, val_loss and accuracy try TensorFlow Visualization Toolkit [TensorBoard](https://www.tensorflow.org/tensorboard/get_started) and [TensorBoardX](https://github.com/lanpa/tensorboardX) to visualize the training logs